 At Wingate School our KS3 Science offers opportunities for students to enjoy and experience a broad, well-rounded introduction to the subject.
-Science is streamed into three teaching groups, which enable all students to learn and progress at a level and pace that matches their individual needs.
+Science is streamed into two or three teaching groups, which enable all students to learn and progress at a level and pace that matches their individual needs.
 We provide the foundations for understanding the world through the specific disciplines of Biology, Chemistry and Physics.
-Through the content across all 3 disciplines, the curriculum aims to ensure that all students develop scientific knowledge and conceptual understanding; develop understanding of the nature, processes and methods of science through different types of science enquiries; and are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+Through the content across all 3 disciplines, the curriculum aims to ensure that all students develop scientific knowledge and conceptual understanding, develop understanding of the nature, processes and methods of science through different types of science enquiries and are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 History education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.